Print

 • If you'd like a less alcoholic limoncello, you can achieve this two ways: simply add additional water to taste (this will also dilute the sweetness), or if you want to maintain the sweetness, but want a less alcoholic taste, add additional simple syrup made with a 1:1 ratio of sugar to water.
 Just be sure to record any additions so you'll have the measurements the next time you make limoncello.

-• Technically the limoncello is delicious and ready to drink on Day 51 just after you’ve finished it and chilled it, but if you let it go for 30 more days, it gets even better.
+• Technically the limoncello is delicious and ready to drink after 50 days just after you've finished it and chilled it, but if you let it go for 30 more days, it gets even better.
+Some people start drinking their limoncello after only curing it for 2 weeks, but I want intense lemon flavor and you don't get that after just 2 weeks.

 • This is a great recipe to make and give as gifts for the holidays like Easter, Valentine's Day, Thanksgiving, or Christmas.
 Just be sure to plan 2 to 3 months ahead so it's ready when you want to gift it.